SAP/open-ux-odata/README.md

 Everything is released as node modules requiring node with a version matching `">= 14.16.0 < 15.0.0 || >=16.1.0 < 17.0.0 || >=18.0.0 < 19.0.0`.

 ## Contributing
-Please check the [Development Conventions and Guidelines](./docs/Guidelines.md) document as well as the [Development Setup](#development-setup) section in this document.
+Please check the [Development Conventions and Guidelines](./docs/Guidelines.md) document and the [Development Setup](#development-setup) section in this document.

 ## Development Setup